awsdocs/amazon-cloudfront-developer-guide/doc_source/DownloadDistS3AndCustomOrigins.md

 You can specify an origin group for your CloudFront origin if, for example, you want to configure origin failover for scenarios when you need high availability\.
 Use origin failover to designate a primary origin for CloudFront plus a second origin that CloudFront automatically switches to when the primary origin returns specific HTTP status code failure responses\.

-To see the steps for setting up an origin group and for more information, see [Optimizing High Availability with CloudFront Origin Failover](high_availability_origin_failover.md)\.
+To see the steps for setting up an origin group and for more information, see [Optimizing high availability with CloudFront origin failover](high_availability_origin_failover.md)\.

 ## Adding CloudFront When You're Already Distributing Content from Amazon S3<a name="adding-cloudfront-to-s3"></a>